wandersonwhcr/k8s-examples/grpc/README.md

 # grpc

-This example shows how to load balancing gRPC services using Kubernetes.
+This example shows how to load balancing gRPC requests using Kubernetes.

 First, create our example cluster.